michaelsmithxyz/Droplets/README.md

 # Droplets

-Droplets provides easy to write Bukkit microplugins.
-Each single class droplet can access Bukkit's powerful API, and their simplicity allows for easy development and debugging.
+Droplets provides an easy way to write Bukkit microplugins.
+Each droplet is a single class and can access Bukkit's powerful API.
+Their simplicity allows for easy development and debugging.
 Droplets are perfect for those tiny features that don't need their own plugins.

 More to come.